nypesap/nypesap.github.io/docs/blog/posts/0012-SAP-Workflow-essentials.md

 slug: SAP-Workflow-Essentials-for-SAP-Fiori-Developers
 ---

-# SAP Workflow Essentials SAP Fiori Developer working with "My Inbox" should now
+# SAP Workflow Essentials for SAP Fiori Developer working with "My Inbox"

-If you're a SAP Fiori developer working on "My Inbox" or migrating from SAP Workflow, Unified Inbox, or SAP Portal, it is important to understand SAP Workflow basics.
+If you're a SAP Fiori developer working on "My Inbox" or migrating from SAP Workflow in SAP Business Suite, Unified Inbox, or SAP Portal, it is important to understand SAP Workflow basics.
 This guide breaks down the essentials you need to streamline your work with "My Inbox".

 ## Terminology summary